Find Affordable College Courses

 $33,586 Average Tuition & Fees

-University of Maine ranked #7 on this year’s Best Value Engineering Physics Schools in the New England Region list.
-Located in the small suburb of Orono, UMaine is a public school with a fairly large student population.
+University of Maine did quite well in this year’s ranking of the best value schools for engineering physics students.
+It came in at #7 on the list.
+Located in the suburb of Orono, UMaine is a public college with a fairly large student population.

 Read More…